tashifkhan/sophos-auto-login/README.md

 3. Run the downloaded file:
    - **Windows**: Double-click the `autologin_script.exe` file
    - **macOS**:
-     - Extract the downloaded .zip file
+     - Extract the downloaded autologin_script-mac.zip file
-     - Option 1: Remove the quarantine attribute by opening Terminal, navigating to the extraction location, and running `xattr -d com.apple.quarantine autologin_script-mac` before executing it
+     - Option 1: Remove the quarantine attribute by opening Terminal, navigating to the extraction location, and running `xattr -d com.apple.quarantine autologin_script` before executing it
      - Option 2: Right-click on the extracted file, select "Open" from the context menu, then confirm the security dialog that appears.
 Alternatively, go to System Settings > Privacy & Security and click "Allow" for the blocked application
    - **Linux**:
-     - Extract the downloaded .zip file
+     - Extract the downloaded autologin_script-linux.zip file
-     - Open Terminal, navigate to the extraction location and run `./autologin_script-linux`
+     - Open Terminal, navigate to the extraction location and run `./autologin_script`

 The executable contains all necessary dependencies and doesn't require any additional installation steps.